davidfekke/fek.io/src/blog/2021-09-01/how-to-add-unit-testing-to-express-using-jest.md

 cover_image: "./expressjest.jpg"
 ---

-Whether you are doing test driven development (TDD) or are just looking for a way to add automated testing to your [express](https://expressjs.com), this can be accomplished fairly easily using many different unit testing frameworks.
+Whether you are doing test driven development (TDD) or are just looking for a way to add automated testing to your [express](https://expressjs.com) app, this can be accomplished fairly easily using many different unit testing frameworks.
 With Node.js, I have used a number of different testing frameworks.
 One of the nice things about Node is that there are no shortage of options when it comes to testing.

 The testing framework I prefer to use is [Jest](https://jestjs.io/), but it is not a requirement for unit testing an express application.
 Jest is extremely popular with React developers, but it can be used with just about any JavaScript application.